andymanic/OSRTT/README.md

 My aim was to keep everything as transparent as possible, so when a test is begun it will create a numbered folder within the /Results folder using the monitor, refresh rate and connection you are using.
 It will save the raw results, as well as an interpolated gamma table and processed results to individual files for each run, then will output a "FINAL-DATA-OSRTT.csv" file that averages all the processed data.
 If you are unsure of a particular result, you are able to check each processed file to find any outliers.
 You can also analyse both individual files and whole folders of raw results by pressing the "Analyse Results" button in the top menu bar.

+# Installation
+- Download the latest zip file from the [releases](https://github.com/andymanic/OSRTT/releases) page.
+- Extract the OSRTT folder anywhere you like, personally I keep it on the desktop.
+- Run the "OSRTT Launcher.exe" program.
+On first run it will ask to install additional files, openning a CMD window to run arduino CLI commands.

 # Usage
-- Assuming you have the hardware built, connect it via USB then run the launcher.
+- Assuming you have the hardware built, connect it via USB then run the launcher. **CONNECT IT DIRECTLY TO YOUR SYSTEM, OR AT LEAST A POWERED HUB**
+- On the first launch on a new device, you will be prompted to allow installation of additional files.
+This is installing the Arduino & Adafruit SAMD cores and Adafruit board library in %APP_DATA%\Arduino15.
+It may take a minute or two, but is necessary to connect to the board.
 - Once the launcher has connected to the device, you can launch the test program.
 - Once the test program is up, press the button on the device.
 Use numbers 1 - 7 to limit the frame rate: 1 = 1000, 2 = 360, 3 = 240, 4 = 165, 5 = 144, 6 = 120, 7 = 60
 - Assuming the monitor's brightness is in the correct range, the device will run through the test sequence.
 By default it will run 3 times, although you can set that in the launcher.
 - Once the test is complete, check the "Results" folder, the highest numbered folder with your current monitor, refresh rate and connection is the most recent result.
 "FINAL-DATA-OSRTT.csv" includes a list of the starting and ending RGB values, response time and overshoot percentage (gamma corrected)

+# Building from source
+If you'd prefer to compile it yourself, you'll need to download the latest [Arduino CLI](https://github.com/arduino/arduino-cli), and place it in a folder called "arduinoCLI" in the working directory of the launcher.

 # Current hardware limitations
 - ~160 nits of brightness is the recommended target using the included 3D printed casing.
 Different Z heights for the sensor to the display lead to differing maximum supported brightness levels and vary the noise level